 7. Denied.
 AEC has an agreement with Southern Company Services for the provision of transmission service.
 Southern Company Services has an open access tariff filed pursuant to FERC Order Number 888-A.

 8. Gulf admits that it intends to serve ECS in Washington County as further described in the Joint Petition for Declaratory Statement filed by ECS and Gulf attached as Exhibit 7 to WFEC's petition.
 Gulf intends to serve ECS ("the customer") based on Gulf's statutory obligation under Section 366.03 of the Florida Statutes.
 Gulf denies that the actual site of the new electrical load Gulf has been requested by the customer to serve is currently served by WFEC.
 Gulf admits that the site of the new electrical load ECS has requested Gulf to serve is located in the rural community of Hinson's Crossroads which is located as described in WFEC's petition.
 Gulf does not contest the description of the physical environment and community of Hinson's Crossroads or its description of the current natural gas facility operated by Florida Gas Transmission Company ("FGT").
 Gulf supplements this description with the information about FGT's existing facilities provided by ECS and Gulf in the Joint Petition for Declaratory Statement attached as Exhibit 7 to WFEC's petition.
 FGT's current natural gas facility at Hinson's Crossroads is the pumping station described in the ECS/Gulf Joint Petition as the FGT pumping station in Washington County, Florida known as Station 13.
 With regard to the plans to add new pumping equipment and infrastructure to the site in the near future, Gulf reasserts the statement of facts contained in the ECS/Gulf Joint Petition attached as Exhibit 7 to WFEC's petition.
 ECS's request for electric service to new electric motors for the new pumping station to be known as Station 13a does envision that Gulf will construct a new electric substation that will be served by a tap from Gulf's existing 230 kilovolt networked transmission line that runs through Washington County approximately six months south of the new Station 13a.
-This new substation facility and associated transmission line tap will be used by Gulf serve the new ECS facility.
+This new substation facility and associated transmission line tap will be used by Gulf serve the new electric motors.
 Although under the contract for electric service between ECS and Gulf referenced in the Joint Petition does not exclusively dedicate the new substation to serving ECS's new electric load, Gulf does not have any other customers that will be served from the new substation.